mister-average/nbdime_tree_diff/README.md

 # nbdime_tree_diff
 Extension for classic jupyter allowing nbdiff-web between two notebooks in the file tree

+You need to have nbdime installed for this extension to work.

 **NOTE:** sorry, this won't work with JupyterHub

 Install like this: